serokell/blog-posts/existential-vs-universal-quantification/article.md

 func = veryLongFunction @Integer ...
 ```

-Since `j` is the first type variable in the declaration of `veryLongFunction` you can specify only it.
+Since `j` is the first type variable in the declaration of `veryLongFunction`, you can specify only it.
 This is useful not only in such big examples but also when your function requires any of its arguments to be specified on usage.

 ### Support of other extensions

-`ExplicitForAll` shines most when you need to enable other extensions – some of them just won't work without the `forall` quantifier. :)
+`ExplicitForAll` shines most when you need to enable other extensions.
+Some of them just won't work without the `forall` quantifier. :)

-The most common one is `ScopedTypeVariables`, which allows you to pass a type variable from an outer function to the one defined in a where clause.
+The most common one is `ScopedTypeVariables`, which allows you to pass a type variable from an outer function to one defined in a where clause.

 ```haskell
 example :: a -> [a] -> [a]